ramtinJ95/Mywiki/Exam prep notes.md

 ## AWS CAF

 ## Notes from youtube aws ccp cert course
+11

+AWS Macie is a machine learning service that helps detect sensitive data stored in aws.

+AWS GuardDuty is a service that helps monitor aws accounts for potential security threats.

+AWS coginto, need to figure out what this is.
+AWS Storage Gateway, need to figure out what this is.
+AWS Connect, need to figure out what this is.

+AWS Local zones, support reducing latency for end users by enabling a limited number of compute and storage services locally to users.